rektion/macro_builder/README.md

 # Windows Macro Builder
-Project owned by Thibault Chassefaire under MIT licence
+Project owned by Rektion under MIT licence

 - Project is using ScreenDetector and Directkeys repos together to make macros
 - It can find pixels, images in the screen, handle click, drag and drop, hover etc